-An appropriate gearing system on your bike lets you use your muscle power most efficiently.
+An appropriate gearing system on your mountain bike lets you use your muscle power most efficiently.
 By choosing the proper gear, you can select the effort level you require for each pedal stroke.
 It can help you ride farther and faster if you know how your bike works and have more fun while doing it.
-A Mountain bike is a great off-road companion if handled carefully, and if you know accurately how to change the gears on a mountain bike doubles your speed excitements.
+If you know accurately how to change the gears on a mountain bike doubles your speed excitements.

 4 Different Types of Bike Gears